You're Going Nova

 Securing Housing for First Year

-A student who accepts the University's offer of admission as a “resident student” must complete a Housing Contract to secure a room assignment.
-New resident students will be able to access, complete and submit an online Housing Contract via the Housing and Dining Web Page between April 3 and June 2, depending on which admission cycle a student applies to (Early Decision I, Early Action, Early Decision II or Regular Decision).
+A student who accepts the University's offer of admission as a “resident student” must complete a Housing Agreement to secure a room assignment.
+New resident students will be able to access, complete and submit an online Housing Agreement via the Housing and Dining Web Page in the first week of May.

-To complete the Housing Contract, a student's admission deposit must be received and processed by the Office of Undergraduate Admission.
+To complete the Housing Agreement, a student's admission deposit must be received and processed by the Office of Undergraduate Admission.
 Please note that the University requires approximately three days to process an admission deposit.
-All Housing Contracts must be completed and submitted by June 2.
+All Housing Agreements must be completed and submitted by June 2.

 Communitas: First-Year Learning Communities

-When students are completing their housing contract, they can elect to join Communitas.
+When students are completing their Housing Agreement, they can elect to join Communitas.
 Students participating in Communitas:

 New Student Housing Assignments

-New residents are assigned roommates based on gender, date of admission deposit, enrollment in designated Learning Communities and—when possible—preferences specified in a questionnaire that accompanies the Housing Contract.
-We ask that students, not parents , complete this questionnaire so as to provide the most accurate responses.
+New residents are assigned roommates based on gender, enrollment in designated Learning Communities and—when possible—roommate preferences specified in a questionnaire that accompanies the Housing Agreement.
+We ask that students, not parents, complete this questionnaire to provide the most accurate responses.

 First-year residents may not select or request a specific residence hall or room.
 However, students may request to room with a preferred roommate.
 Residence Life will make a reasonable effort to accommodate roommate requests provided that:

-• Each student has designated the other as a preferred roommate on the Housing Application; and
+Each student has designated the other as a preferred roommate on the Housing Agreement; and

 Room assignments will be posted during the last week of July and will contain:

 Housing for senior year is only guaranteed to students who are admitted to the University under a scholarship or program guaranteeing a fourth year of housing.
 Students interested in residing on campus for their senior year may participate in the Senior Housing Lottery.
-The senior housing lottery will take place in September.
-Students who do not receive housing via the lottery can request to be place on a housing wait-list.
+The senior housing lottery will take place in the Fall semester.
+Students who do not receive housing via the lottery can request to be placed on a housing waitlist.

 Please visit the Office of Residence Life for more detailed information about our office, our halls, our policies and our housing calendar.